Judecoin/wallet/linux-cli-wallet-recovery.md

 - Do not upload the seed phrase to public cloud storage;
 - Do not paste the seed phrase into unknown websites or tools;
 - Do not download wallets from unknown links;
-- Always download the CLI wallet from the official website or official GitHub source;
+- Always download the CLI wallet from the community website or GitHub source;
 - Keep the seed phrase offline;
 - Use encrypted storage for important backups;
 - Keep at least two offline backups in separate safe locations.